yzdxs/learn-anything/readme.md

 ##Contributing 🎉
 It is a shame that there is currently no easy way to contribute to this project.
 However you still can contribute if you like.
 You can [start an issue](https://github.com/nikitavoloboev/research/issues/new) and specify where you have found a mistake by sending a screenshot of it and specifiying in  which mind map you have found it.
 After all, this is not an offical wiki and I often don't cite sources.
 These are just my notes and observations.
 They can be wrong.

 I would also appreciate requests for topics or articles that I have not mapped.
 Any proposal to add some research paper or software that you found really interesting but I don't have is always welcome.

+If you have some specific questions about this project or about myself, my interests and my personal workflow.
+I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
+You can also view past questions that I have answered.

 Learn something new. 🎊